membrane/api-gateway/distribution/examples/loadbalancing/3-client/README.md

 8. Login with admin/admin and notice the node you just added.

-Of course you can protect the management API like any other Membrane proxy using SSL, a password or token.
+Of course, you can protect the management API like any other Membrane proxy using SSL, a password or token.